 Charles Townsend Ridge to Diavolo Peak 18 Sept 1923

-Crossing the ice took us some time as we had to cut steps, Neal breaking his ice axe in the process.
-The rocks were loose as usual and we had an exciting climb to what we thought was the top.
-We were mistaken however for the top was about 50 feet away and about 10 feet higher.
-The only way to it was a long very sharp knife edge which we had some trouble in negotiating.
-Once on top we hurriedly built a cairn and retraced our steps as soon as possible for it was bitterly cold.
-The peak we named Mount Diavolo owing to its character and the weather conditions under which we climbed it.
-Its height we estimated to be about 7700 feet.
+The rocks were loose, as usual, and we had an exciting climb to what we thought was the top.
+We were mistaken, however, for the top was about fifty feet away and about ten feet higher.
+The only way to it was along a very sharp knife-edge, which we had some trouble in negotiating.
+Once on top we hurriedly built a cairn, and retraced our steps as soon as possible, for it was bitterly cold.
+The peak we named Mt.
+Diavolo, owing to its character and the weather conditions under which we climbed it.
+Its height we estimated to be about 7,700 feet.

 Charles Townsend Straddling Diavolo Summit 18 Sept 1923